-A-weighting

-A frequency weighting applied to measured or predicted sound levels in order to compensate for the non-linearity of human hearing.
+A-weighting A frequency weighting applied to measured or predicted sound levels in order to compensate for the non-linearity of human hearing.

-Acoustic environment

-Sound at the receiver from all sources of sound as modified by the environment, as defined in ISO 12913-1:2014.
+Acoustic environment Sound at the receiver from all sources of sound as modified by the environment, as defined in ISO 12913-1:2014.

-CQA

-Candidate Quiet Area.
+CQA Candidate Quiet Area.

-CNOSSOS-EU: 2020

-The common noise assessment method according to the END.
+CNOSSOS-EU: 2020 The common noise assessment method according to the END.

-CRTN 1988

-The noise calculation method Calculation of Road Traffic Noise 1988.
+CRTN 1988 The noise calculation method Calculation of Road Traffic Noise 1988.

-dB (decibel)

-The unit of sound pressure level, calculated as a logarithm of the intensity of sound.
+dB (decibel) The unit of sound pressure level, calculated as a logarithm of the intensity of sound.

 0 dB is the threshold of hearing, 120 dB is the threshold of pain.
 Under normal circumstances, a change in sound level of 3 dB is just perceptible.
 A change of 1 or 2 dB is detectable only under laboratory conditions.
 A change of 10 dB corresponds approximately to halving or doubling the loudness of sound.

-Design Goal

-A target limit for noise or vibration adopted during the early design stages of a project, not necessarily having a statutory basis but based on current best practice and the particular circumstances of a given scheme.
+Design Goal A target limit for noise or vibration adopted during the early design stages of a project, not necessarily having a statutory basis but based on current best practice and the particular circumstances of a given scheme.

-Do Minimum

-Describes a scenario under which a road scheme that is under consideration does not proceed (sometimes referred to as "Do Nothing").
+Do Minimum Describes a scenario under which a road scheme that is under consideration does not proceed (sometimes referred to as "Do Nothing").

-Do Something

-Describes a scenario under which a road scheme that is under consideration proceeds.
+Do Something Describes a scenario under which a road scheme that is under consideration proceeds.

-EEA

-European Environment Agency.
+EEA European Environment Agency.

-END

-Environmental Noise Directive.
+END Environmental Noise Directive.

-EPA

-Environmental Protection Agency.
+EPA Environmental Protection Agency.

-Free Field

-Free field noise levels are measured or predicted such that there is no contribution made up of reflections from nearby building façades.
+Free Field Free field noise levels are measured or predicted such that there is no contribution made up of reflections from nearby building façades.

-Leq,T

-The equivalent continuous sound level - the sound level of a steady sound having the same energy as a fluctuating sound over a specified measuring period T.
+Leg,T The equivalent continuous sound level - the sound level of a steady sound having the same energy as a fluctuating sound over a specified measuring period T.

-Leq,16hr

-The equivalent continuous sound level - the sound level of a steady sound having the same energy as a fluctuating sound over a specified measuring period of 16 hours.
+Leg,16hr The equivalent continuous sound level - the sound level of a steady sound having the same energy as a fluctuating sound over a specified measuring period of 16 hours.

-Lden

-The day-evening-night composite noise indicator adopted by the EU for the purposes of assessing overall annoyance.
+Lden The day-evening-night composite noise indicator adopted by the EU for the purposes of assessing overall annoyance.
 Equation below.

-$$L{den} = 10lg \frac{1}{24} \left( 1210^{\frac{L{day}}{10}} + 410^{\frac{L{evening}+5}{10}} + 810^{\frac{L{night}+10}{10}} \right)$$

-Lday
+$$L{\text{den}} = 10 lg \frac{1}{24} \left(1210^{\frac{L{\text{day}}}{10}} + 410^{\frac{L{\text{evening}}+5}{10}} + 810^{\frac{L{\text{night}}+10}{10}} \right)$$ determined over the day periods over a long-term period (e.g. a year).

-The A-weighted long term average sound level as defined in ISO1996-2: determined over the day periods over a long-term period (e.g. a year).
+Lday The A-weighted long term average sound level as defined in ISO1996-2: 2007, determined over all the evening periods over a long-term period (e.g. a year).

-Levening

-The A-weighted long term average sound level as defined in ISO1996-2: determined over all the evening periods over a long-term period (e.g. a year).
+Levening The A-weighted long term average sound level as defined in ISO1996-2: 2007, determined over all the night periods over a long-term period (e.g. a year).